rebase-conf/rebase-conf.github.io/2020/code-of-conduct.md

 title: Code of Conduct | Rebase Conf 2020
 ---

-Nobody likes a jerk, so please show respect for those around you.
-This applies to both in-person and online behavior.
+_Be respectful of those around you, physical and online_

-The central goal of a conference is to encourage the open exchange of ideas through free expression.
-This requires an environment that enables all to participate without fear of harassment.
+_Rebase encourages open exchange of ideas in an environment where you need not fear of harassment_

-Curry On is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion (or lack thereof).
+_Rebase is for everyone, regardless of gender, sexual identity, disability, physical appearance, race, age, religion or lack thereof_

-All communication should be appropriate for a technical audience, including people of many different backgrounds.
-Sexual language, innuendo, and imagery is not appropriate for any conference venue, including talks.
+_All communication must be appropriate for people of many different backgrounds_

-Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.
+_Sexual language, innuendo, and imagery is not appropriate_

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
+_Violating these rules may get one expelled without a refund_

-Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
-We value your attendance.
+_If you see something untowards, contact a member of staff.
+Staff can call security or law enforcement, provide escorts, or otherwise assist you feel safe_

-Our Code of Conduct is derived with thanks from the Codes of Conduct produced by the ACM, SNAPL, PNW Scala, NE Scala, and the Geek Feminism Wiki.
+_We value your attendance_